Are You A Cruelty-free Beauty Virgin?

 First thing’s first: if you’re like WTF is cruelty-free beauty, then head to this post and brush up on what it means.
 (Don’t forget to come back!)
 In a nutshell, cruelty-free products (and the ingredients in them) have not been tested on animals in any capacity during the manufacturing process.

 Vegan beauty sometimes is used synonymously with cruelty-free beauty, but there is a difference.
-While a vegan product is one that is made sans animal products (think beeswax or honey), a cruelty-free beauty product is one that is made and shelved without harming animals during any part of the process.
+While a vegan product is one that is made sans animal products (think beeswax, carmine, lanolin, silk proteins and honey), a cruelty-free beauty product is one that is made and shelved without harming animals during any part of the process.
 So a cruelty-free product can or cannot be vegan.
 Whether you choose to go full-force with your beliefs is completely up to you.
 Of course we’re in favor of the former.

 We will admit, things can get confusing.
 It definitely did for us in the beginning.
 But that’s why we love Suzi over at Cruelty-Free Kitty.
 She has a ton of resources that will come in handy during your journey.
 Going cruelty-free requires a lot of dedication, but more importantly, research on your part.
 Her blog has a ton of cheat sheets so definitely pay her blog a visit once you’ve scrolled to the bottom of this guide.